IGNF/Borea/README_python_lib.md

 * Can calculate the position of terrain points in images with `WorldImageWork(work).calculate_world_to_image(type_control)` with `type_control` egal None by default, is used if the type_point = ground_img_pts and if you want just one type code point, else None to process on all point. .
 The result can be found in `worksite.shots['name_shot'].gcps['name_gcp']` for each image and each gcps.

-* Can calculate spatial resection for each shot in worksite with `work.shootings_position(add_pixel = (0,0))`. `add_pixel` is used to add a deviation to the position of the points to modify the shot's 6 external parameters for data conversion, for example.
+* Can calculate spatial resection for each shot in worksite with `SpaceResection(work).space_resection_worksite(add_pixel = (0,0))`. `add_pixel` is used to add a deviation to the position of the points to modify the shot's 6 external parameters for data conversion, for example.

 * You can calculate some control point statistics to see how accurate your site is `stat = Stat(work, pathreturn, control_type)` to init the object and run for all stat with `stat.main_stat_and_save()`.
 Make stat on function image to world and world to image, if there are data.
 And save result on *pathreturn/Stat_{Name_worksite}.txt*.